 - Solution: install behavioral data tools in CRM to give Sales visibility into scoring and lead actions; train Sales on using the tools; content shifts to storytelling framework which is then operationalized as “lead nurturing.”

 - Marketing Ops/Tech Considerations: sales context tools may already be in the CRM at this point, so careful training and improved timing of alerts may be what you need here.
 Use the Nurturing Operations framework to take your content into a serialized novel format to keep leads engaged; automate this in your MAP.
 If you need to upgrade your MAP, do so.
-I am 100% sure that less than 30% of firms are remotely doing anything like this on a consistent basis.
+Most firms struggle to achieve this on a consistent basis.

 - ROI Potential: lead quality improves, sales cycle reduction, time saved for Marketing after initial investment.